HANDBOOKSOverview 概 述 概 要 개 요 Resumen Requirements Handbook Measurements Handbook Buy Handbooks

 - Section 5: Common Measurements – Details specific requirements for measuring and reporting TL 9000 measurements that applies to all product categories.
 These include the number of problems reported to the organization by customers (NPR), the performance of the organization in fixing problems (FRT and OFR), and the ability of the organization to deliver its products and services when the customer wants them (OTD).

 - Section 6: Outage Measurements – Defines outages and how to measure them.
 Outages apply to systems (SO), network elements (NEO), and support service caused outages (SSO).
 The outages are measured in events and normalized duration for both organization and customer responsible events.
-In addition it includes a two new measurements: Mean-time to Restore Service (MTRS) and Global Service Impact (GSI).
+In addition, two measurements focused on end-customer service providers: Mean-time to Restore Service (MTRS) and Global Service Impact (GSI).

-- Section 8: Software Measurements – Applies to two software measurements; Software Fix Quality (SFQ) that measures the quality of software fixes delivered to the field, and Software Problem Reports (SPR) that are a subset of problem reports (see NPR) that apply to software only.
+- Section 8: Software Measurements – Applies to two software measurements; Software Fix Quality (SFQ) that measures the quality of software fixes delivered to the field, and Early Software Problem Reports (eSPR) that tracks software related problem reports during the initial usage of software releases.

 - Section 9: Service Quality Measurements – The service quality (SQ) is a measure of conformance of a service to a specified criterion.
-A new service rate that applies to network operators measures End-Customer Complaint Report Rate (CCRR).
+In addition there is a new service rate that applies to network operators measures End-Customer Complaint Report Rate (CCRR) and a response rate measure for those complaints, Incident Restore Rate (IRR).

-- Appendix A: Product Category Tables – Defines the approximately 140 product categories to be used in classifying products and reporting data so that the measurement of like product can be normalized and compared.
-This table is updated frequently and the latest version is available free to TL 9000 registrants and TIA-BPC members on the TL website.
+- Appendix A: Product Category Tables – Defines the approximately 160 product categories to be used in classifying products and reporting data so that the measurement of like product can be normalized and compared.
+This table is updated frequently, and the latest version is available free to TL 9000 registrants and TIA QuEST Forum members on the TL website.

 - Appendix B: TL 9000 Customer Satisfaction Measurements Guidelines – Offers guidance is measuring customer satisfaction.
 These measurements are not reported to the Measurements Repository.

-- Glossary – This section contains definitions of the abbreviations used in the handbook and 85 terms.
+- Glossary – This section contains definitions of the abbreviations used in the handbook and various terms.

 - ISO 9000:2005 Defined Terms – A list of ISO terms with references to their definitions